hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 }
 ```

-All Controllers' routes are combined into a single router in **BuildRouter.swift**:
+Combine all controller routes into one router in **BuildRouter.swift**:

 ```swift
 let router = Router(context: MyContext.self)